Smartsheet (NYSE:SMAR) Issues FY 2023 Earnings Guidance

-Smartsheet (NYSE:SMAR – Get Rating) last issued its earnings results on Tuesday, March 15th.
-The company reported ($0.40) EPS for the quarter, beating the consensus estimate of ($0.43) by $0.03.
-The firm had revenue of $157.39 million during the quarter, compared to the consensus estimate of $151.60 million.
-Smartsheet had a negative net margin of 31.06% and a negative return on equity of 29.45%.
-The business’s quarterly revenue was up 43.2% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned ($0.21) earnings per share.
-As a group, research analysts anticipate that Smartsheet will post -1.59 EPS for the current year.

-In other Smartsheet news, insider Megan Hansen sold 10,694 shares of the company’s stock in a transaction dated Tuesday, March 29th.
-The shares were sold at an average price of $55.46, for a total transaction of $593,089.24.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, Director Matthew S. Mcilwain acquired 10,000 shares of the company’s stock in a transaction on Friday, March 18th.
-The shares were acquired at an average cost of $49.62 per share, for a total transaction of $496,200.00.
-The disclosure for this purchase can be found here.
-Insiders sold a total of 23,703 shares of company stock worth $1,301,076 over the last three months.
-4.58% of the stock is owned by insiders.
+In related news, Director Matthew S. Mcilwain acquired 10,000 shares of Smartsheet stock in a transaction on Friday, March 18th.
+The shares were acquired at an average cost of $49.62 per share, with a total value of $496,200.00.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, Director Geoffrey T. Barker sold 1,125 shares of the business’s stock in a transaction on Thursday, March 24th.
+The shares were sold at an average price of $55.00, for a total transaction of $61,875.00.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders have sold 23,703 shares of company stock valued at $1,301,076.
+4.58% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in SMAR.
-UBS Group AG lifted its holdings in shares of Smartsheet by 56.9% in the third quarter.
-UBS Group AG now owns 20,940 shares of the company’s stock worth $1,441,000 after buying an additional 7,598 shares in the last quarter.
-BNP Paribas Arbitrage SA lifted its holdings in shares of Smartsheet by 20.3% in the third quarter.
-BNP Paribas Arbitrage SA now owns 7,118 shares of the company’s stock worth $490,000 after buying an additional 1,200 shares in the last quarter.
-Flagship Harbor Advisors LLC lifted its holdings in shares of Smartsheet by 51.0% in the fourth quarter.
-Flagship Harbor Advisors LLC now owns 4,637 shares of the company’s stock worth $359,000 after buying an additional 1,567 shares in the last quarter.
-LPL Financial LLC lifted its holdings in shares of Smartsheet by 13.8% in the fourth quarter.
-LPL Financial LLC now owns 28,444 shares of the company’s stock worth $2,203,000 after buying an additional 3,458 shares in the last quarter.
-Finally, Lombard Odier Asset Management USA Corp purchased a new stake in shares of Smartsheet in the fourth quarter worth about $214,000.
-88.88% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds have recently made changes to their positions in the company.
+Bank of America Corp DE boosted its stake in Smartsheet by 6.5% in the 1st quarter.
+Bank of America Corp DE now owns 166,983 shares of the company’s stock worth $9,147,000 after purchasing an additional 10,256 shares in the last quarter.
+Capital World Investors increased its holdings in Smartsheet by 11.2% in the 1st quarter.
+Capital World Investors now owns 15,316,599 shares of the company’s stock worth $839,084,000 after acquiring an additional 1,542,891 shares in the last quarter.
+Capital International Sarl increased its holdings in Smartsheet by 16.3% in the 1st quarter.
+Capital International Sarl now owns 35,786 shares of the company’s stock worth $1,960,000 after acquiring an additional 5,004 shares in the last quarter.
+BNP Paribas Arbitrage SA grew its holdings in Smartsheet by 374.4% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 34,017 shares of the company’s stock valued at $1,863,000 after buying an additional 26,847 shares in the last quarter.
+Finally, Washington Harbour Partners LP purchased a new stake in Smartsheet during the 1st quarter valued at approximately $12,052,000.
+Hedge funds and other institutional investors own 88.88% of the company’s stock.

 Smartsheet Company Profile (Get Rating)